0.541 to 4.4 Billion years ago

 Early geologists referred to rocks below the lowest Cambrian strata as Precambrian.
-No Fossils were known from these rocks (later geologist would discover Precambrian fossils) and therefore could not be correlated with other Precambrian rocks found elsewhere.
+No fossils were initially known from these rocks—later geologists would discover Precambrian fossils—and therefore Precambrian rocks from one location could not be correlated with Precambrian rocks found elsewhere.

 Today with radiometric dating and trace element mapping and isotopic fingerprinting geologist can correlate these rocks and have divided the what was called the Precambrian into three eons: The Hadean, Achaean and Proterozoic.
 We will only brief examine these ancient rocks.